 - 147. People placed in care needed support, strong protection and to be safeguarded against abuse and neglect.
 Instead, many were placed in care facilities with institutional environments and practices that heightened the risk of abuse and neglect. - 148.
 Abusers misused their positions of power and control over people in care to inflict at times extreme and violent abuse, or to neglect people in their care.
 Abusers sometimes took calculated steps to conceal their actions which allowed them to continue, at times, acting with impunity. - 149.
 Many staff and carers who witnessed abuse and neglect, or were told about it, did nothing.
 Some bystanders did complain or raise concerns, but often with limited success. - 150.
-The systemic or institutional factors that contributed to abuse and neglect in care during the Inquiry period, which are described in detail in Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, included: - a. standards of care were inconsistent and routinely breached - b. complaints processes were absent or easily undermined, with few records kept - c. senior State and faith leaders prioritised the reputations of institutions and abusers over people in care - d. oversight and monitoring was ineffective - e. rights guaranteed under te Tiriti o Waitangi and human rights were largely absent - f. people in care were dehumanised and denied dignity - g. people in care were isolated from whānau, kainga, communities and advocates - h. there was little accountability for abuse and neglect. - All of the systemic or institutional factors that contributed to abuse and neglect were present in faith-based institutions.
-Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, describes these in detail.
+The systemic or institutional factors that contributed to abuse and neglect in care during the Inquiry period, which are described in detail in Part 7 of the Final Report, included: - a. standards of care were inconsistent and routinely breached - b. complaints processes were absent or easily undermined, with few records kept - c. senior State and faith leaders prioritised the reputations of institutions and abusers over people in care - d. oversight and monitoring was ineffective - e. rights guaranteed under te Tiriti o Waitangi and human rights were largely absent - f. people in care were dehumanised and denied dignity - g. people in care were isolated from whānau, kainga, communities and advocates - h. there was little accountability for abuse and neglect. - 151.
+All of the systemic or institutional factors that contributed to abuse and neglect were present in faith-based institutions.
+Part 7 of the Final Report describes these in detail.